Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/README.md

 See [LICENSE.md](LICENSE.md) for licensing and required acknowledgements and citations.

+### Other tools

+Summary versions of regional projections can  be accessed through the [NASA/IPCC Sea Level Projections Tool](https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool).
+For most users, this site should provide the desired level of information.

 ### Available via Zenodo

 * **[IPCC AR6 Sea Level Projections](https://doi.org/10.5281/zenodo.5914709):** This data set contains the full set of samples for the global projections, as well as summary relative sea level projections (both with and without the AR6 estimate of background sea level process rates).
 This is the dataset most users will need.